 The Bottom Line

 Always use caution when swimming, snorkeling, or diving.
 All sharks are dangerous and unpredictable, but the Bull and Tiger sharks are particularly aggressive.
-If confronted by a shark, a hard tap on the snout might stop them from biting.
+If confronted by a shark, do whatever you can to get away — hit its nose, poke its eye, or kick it in the face — whatever it takes.
 Unfortunately, most people who are attacked do not see the shark before it bites, but remember that the chances of coming into contact with a shark or being bitten are still relatively slim — some say as little as 1 in 11.5 million.

 In fact, you are more likely to drown first (those numbers are only 1 in 3.5 million).